 David Moyes: Man Utd boss not blaming Sir Alex Ferguson exit

-Manchester United boss David Moyes has rejected claims that the Premier League champions have lost their fear factor since he succeeded Sir Alex Ferguson.
+Manchester United boss David Moyes has rejected claims that the Premier League champions have lost their fear factor since

 "Sir Alex Ferguson has a great history and his experience will always work in charge of any team," said Moyes.

 "But the fear comes from the team on the pitch."